 Online Economics - 1 Semester - Gr.
-12 Requires state End of Course Assessment
+12 Requires state End of Course Assessment (Must be signed up for dual enrollment)

 The online course is facilitated in an online format.
 Economics offers students the opportunity to study the issues of scarcity and choices related to the use of limited resources.
 Students learn how to apply the tools of economic analysis to personal, community, national, and international issues.
 Economic preparedness enables students to make choices relying on past historical and geographical knowledge to actively and successfully engage in our complex society.